 AI-Powered New York Personal Injury Settlement Calculator

-Calculate settlements based on NY's pure comparative negligence + no-fault system.
+Calculate settlements based on NY's comparative negligence + no-fault system (50% fault bar for car accident suits filed on or after May 26, 2026).
 NYC settlements average 30-50% higher than upstate. $50K no-fault coverage, 3-year statute.

 Understanding New York's Insurance System